LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/limits.md

 {: .important}
 As of March 2, 2021, the limits have changed and are as described below.
 The limits are enforced by the application, and error messages are shown to inform you of them.

-### Knowledge base-level limits
+### Knowledge base-level limits for internal knowledge bases
-Knowlege base-level limits vary depending on the NLU engine that’s in use.
+If you’re using an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html), the following knowlege base-level limits apply.
+These vary depending on the NLU engine that’s in use.

 | Type of knowledge base | NLU engine | Number of articles allowed per knowledge base |
 | --- | --- | --- |